-Striding athletes from across Munster sharing a dream of one day making it to the Olympic Games gathered at the Clonmel Park Hotel last Saturday night (February 11) for the Munster Star Awards.
+Striding athletes from across Munster sharing a dream of one day making it to the Olympic Games gathered at the Clonmel Park Hotel on Saturday 11th February for the Munster Star Awards.

 More than 50 awards were presented to the six counties best athletes, who were accompanied by their coaches, friends and family members, at the event by President of Athletics Ireland Georgina Drumm and Munster Athletics chairman Mossie Woulfe.